See what the IHS Markit Score report has to say about Golden Star Resources Ltd.

 Short interest is low for GSS with fewer than 5% of shares on loan.
 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.

-ETF activity is neutral.
-Over the last one-month, outflows of investor capital in ETFs holding GSS totaled $93 million.
+ETF activity is positive.
+Over the last month, ETFs holding GSS are favorable, with net inflows of $10 million.
+Additionally, the rate of inflows is increasing.

 PMI by IHS Markit | Negative